Beyonce Gets Praise for Honouring Fela, Chimamanda, Using Nigerian Dancers at Coachella - THISDAYLIVE

-Beyonce, who became the first black woman to headline Coachella on Saturday, did so with a two-hour performance and had her band perform a rendition of Fela’s 1976 classic ‘Zombie’.
+Beyonce, who became the first black woman to headline Coachella last Saturday, did so with a two-hour performance and had her band perform a rendition of Fela’s 1976 classic ‘Zombie’.

 Chimamanda Adichie is a multi-award winning writer and her second book ‘Half of a Yellow Sun’ won the Orange Prize.